Alcatecablee/Neurolint/replit.md

 ---

 **NeuroLint: Deterministic code fixing.
 No AI.
 No surprises.
-Completely free.**
+Protected by BSL, eventually open source.**